 creates a sense of identity and ensures the past lives on.

-Visitors can observe native rituals, listen to the wisdom of the elders, learn traditional handicrafts like beading and moccasin making and prepare ancestral foods at Alberta’s Aboriginal sites.
+Visitors can observe native rituals, listen to the wisdom of the elders, learn traditional handicrafts like beading and moccasin making and prepare ancestral foods at Alberta’s indigenous sites.

 Dancing Buffalo Man

 To see the hoop dance is to witness a form of storytelling where the dancer uses as many as 30 hoops to create both static and dynamic shapes representing animals and symbols.
 One of Alberta’s most famous hoop dancers is Dallas Arcand

 , a dancer who has won three world championships

 .
 His indigenous name is Dancing Buffalo Man.